Satisfactory-Clips-Archive/video-clip-notes/coffeestainstudiosdevs/satisfactory/topics/technology/graphics.md

 ---
 [Topics](../../topics.md) > Technology > Graphics

+# January 12th, 2021 Livestream
+* Q&A: Are there any plans to add Lights inside the factory? https://www.youtube.com/watch?v=QvTjwyhFvGQ

 # December 15th, 2020 Livestream
 * Q&A: Will RTX be added to Update 4 with the new Unreal Engine? https://www.youtube.com/watch?v=RubFX693enI